 Gladewater Attractions, Lodgings and Restaurants

 Gladewater features a number of restaurants and bed and breakfast inns.
-Well known festivals include the East Texas Gusher Days in April, the Roundup Rodeo in June, and the Arts and Crafts Festival in September.
+Well known festivals include the East Texas Gusher Days scheduled for April 21-22, 2018, the Roundup Rodeo in June, and the Arts and Crafts Festival in September.

 A visit to the Gladewater Museum is also recommended.
 Located just north of town is Lake Gladewater.